10 Ways to Build Trust in the Workplace (and Why it’s Important)

-What happens when co-workers don’t trust one another?
+What happens when co-workers find it difficult to build trust in the workplace?
 A weak link develops and any trust that existed starts to dissolve between work teams, which often proves to be detrimental to the company.
 Trust between co-workers can be established or even repaired when the office shares common beliefs in communication, culture, and work values.
 The entire organization has to be on the same page within these core beliefs, which are in the company’s DNA and should trickle down to touch everything—including company culture and workplace trust.

 “Culture is a thousand things, a thousand times.
 It’s living the core values when you hire; when you write an email; when you are working on a project; when you are walking in the hall.”
 Brian Chesky, Co-founder of AirBnB